yogeshhegde/processor-sdk-doc/source/devices/AM62PX/debian/Getting_Started_Guide.rst

 Set the EVM to SD card Boot mode
 --------------------------------
 The simplest way to run Linux on the SK EVM is through an SD card.
-For that, the EVM will need to be configured for SD card boot.
+For that, configure the EVM in SD card boot mode.
 Refer to `AM62Px SK EVM User's Guide <https://www.ti.com/tool/SK-AM62P-LP>`__ for detailed information about boot mode configurations.
-For quick reference, the figure below shows the boot mode switch setting for SD card boot.
+For quick reference, the following figure shows the boot mode switch setting for SD card boot.

 ..
 Image:: /images/AM62x_SD_boot.jpg